VS Code Setup

 3. Create a file called index.html

-4. Type ! and press Tab — VS Code should generate an HTML template
+4. Type ! and press Tab, and VS Code should generate an HTML template

 5. Add <h1>Hello World</h1> inside the <body>